avast/authenticode-parser/README.md

 ![Master](https://github.com/avast/authenticode-parser/actions/workflows/cmake.yml/badge.svg?branch=master)

 # Authenticode parser
-Authenticode-parser is a C library for parsing of Microsoft digital signature format that is being used to sign PE files on Windows systems.
+Authenticode-parser is a C library used to parse Microsoft digital signature format, that is being used to sign PE files on Windows systems.

-Library input is binary data with Authenticode signature, that is then verified and parsed into internal representation.
+The library interface takes binary data with Authenticode signature as input, which is then verified and parsed into an internal representation.

 Features:
 * Parsing of Authenticode signature - digests, signerInfo, certificates, building certificate chain